LouieLee08/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
-This repository contains my cybersecurity portfolio, showcasing my projects, skills, and career aspirations.
-# Cybersecurity Portfolio
 Welcome to my cybersecurity portfolio!
-This portfolio serves as a showcase of my journey, skills, and projects in the field of cybersecurity.
-Through this page, I aim to highlight my technical expertise, learning progress, and career aspirations as I work towards becoming a professional in this exciting field.
+This repository highlights my projects, technical skills, and career aspirations in the exciting field of cybersecurity.

 ---

 ## About Me
 Hello!
 My name is Pei Jiaxiang, and I am a student majoring in cyber security at the University of Malaya.
-I have only recently come into contact with the subject of cyber security.
-I hope you can give me some professional guidance and suggestions.
-Thank you.
+I am passionate about learning cybersecurity and exploring how to secure systems and networks.
+Although I am new to this field, I am eager to grow my skills through hands-on projects and professional guidance.Thank you.
 ![My Profile Photo](Me.jpg)
 ---